-To me this is an unusual failure, because with most failed relay's when the cover is removed from a malfunctioning relay you find burned contacts or melted windings.
-The contacts can also become corroded even green in color to the point it will not flow current or complete the circuit as intended.
+To me this is an unusual failure, because with most relay's when the cover is removed from a malfunctioning relay you'll find burned contacts or melted windings.
+The contacts can also become corroded even green in color to the point it won't flow current or complete the circuit as intended.

 So the first way of testing automotive relays is by actually removing the cover and performing a visual inspection.
 Note that some companies actually glue the cover on to prevent tampering and seal out moisture.

-In some instances you can take a utility knife and carefully cut the adhesive seal to see inside.
-I should also mention some manufacturers make it really hard to get the cover off and might actually be impossible.
+In some instances you can put on a pair of safety gloves, then take a utility knife and carefully cut the adhesive seal to see inside.
+I should also mention some manufacturers make it really hard to get the cover off and in rare cases it's near impossible.
 Luckily there are two more good ways of testing automotive relays.